 The increase in insurance premiums is another major factor in the rise in operating costs.
 Two key variables affect the insurability of climate risk events.
 First, natural disasters are hardly diversifiable, as they simultaneously hit thousands of insurance policies for property, cars, and business interruptions.
 This systematic nature of climate risks will require additional capital and safety margins in premium calculations (Kunreuther and Michel-Kerjan, 2007, and Charpentier, 2008).
 Second, it is becoming less and less relevant to rely only on past events to estimate future climate risk.
 However, if insurers update their models and add a large margin to the premium to allow for uncertainty, the likelihood of an agreement between insurers and policyholders on the perception of risk, and thus on the premiums to be paid, decreases.
 As a result, a significant number of insurers exit this market (Born and Viscusi 2006).
-In addition, as a growing number of insurers are considering not renewing insurance contracts for clients or sectors most at risk, increased uncertainty and reduced competition will inevitably lead to higher insurance premiums in the future.22
+In addition, as a growing number of insurers are considering not renewing insurance contracts for clients

-19 See DHS report (2018).
+7 See DHS report (2018).

-20 BCI, Supply chain resilience report (2019).
+8 BCI, Supply chain resilience report (2019).

-21 See US department of commerce report (2022) "Assessment of the critical supply chains supporting the US ICT industry", p74-75.
+9 See US department of commerce report (2022) "Assessment of the critical supply chains supporting the US ICT industry", p74-75.
 Before 2011, Thailand produced approximately 45% of the world's hard disk drive (HDD) components.
 After the 2011 floods, while experts called for increased geographic diversity, HDD production further consolidated in Thailand, increasing the potential impact of future natural disasters.